Lessons

 Understanding music theory is essential for all instrumentalists, not just pianists.
 I provide tailored music theory lessons for students of any instrument and ability, whether they are preparing for graded exams or simply want to deepen their musical knowledge.

-For students aiming for ABRSM grades 6 and above on their instrument, Grade 5 Theory is a prerequisite — I can guide you through everything from the basics up to exam-level skills.
+For students aiming for ABRSM grades 6 and above on their instrument, Grade 5 Theory is a prerequisite – I will guide you through everything from the basics up to exam-level skills.
 Lessons are interactive and practical, showing how theory directly applies to the music you play.

 For students who study piano with me, music theory is typically incorporated in the lesson.
 For students specifically requesting theory lessons, I offer music theory lessons from Grades 1 to 8, and fees are the same as piano tuition.
 You can find full details and lesson options on the Fees page.